-Yellowbank Wildlife Management Area Trail is a 3.5 mile moderately trafficked loop trail located near Union Star, KY that features a great forest setting and is good for all skill levels.
+Yellowbank Wildlife Management Area Trail is a 3.5 mile moderately trafficked loop trail located near Union Star, Kentucky that features a great forest setting and is good for all skill levels.
 The trail is primarily used for hiking and horses and is accessible year-round.
 Horses are also able to use this trail.

 Quiet woods and open fields full of wildlife.
 Located along the Ohio River, 60 highway miles west of Louisville, the states Yellowbank Wildlife Management Area offers 6,000 acres of bottomlands and ridges covered by a combination of hardwood forest, open fields, and ponds.
 You can count on seeing lots of songbirds, including warblers, and most likely wild turkeys, quail, and doves.
 In the bottomlands, if you dont see frogs, you will certainly hear them.
 Whats nice about this spot is that the sounds of nature are the only thing you hear.
 Yellowbank definitely qualifies as remote.